 Legendary pianist Mitsuko Uchida brings deep insight to the music she plays through her own quest for truth and beauty.
 Renowned for her interpretations of Mozart, Schubert, Schumann and Beethoven, she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.

-Mitsuko Uchida’s loyal relationship with the finest orchestras and concert halls has resulted in numerous residencies.
-She has been artist in residence with the Cleveland Orchestra and the Berlin Philharmonic, at the Konzerthaus and the Mozartwoche and Lucerne Festivals.
+Mitsuko Uchida’s relationship with the finest orchestras and concert halls has resulted in numerous residencies.
+She has been artist in residence with the Cleveland Orchestra and the Berlin Philharmonic, at the Konzerthaus in Vienna and at the Mozartwoche and Lucerne Festivals.
 Carnegie Hall also mounted a perspectives series entitled Mitsuko Uchida: Vienna Revisited and the Concertgebouw dedicated a Carte Blanche series to her.

 Mitsuko Uchida records exclusively for Decca.
 Her extensive discography includes the complete Mozart and Schubert piano sonatas.
 Since 2011 she has been recording Mozart’s piano concertos live, directing from the keyboard, with the Cleveland Orchestra.
 The first release won a Grammy in 2011 and the last instalment, featuring the 17th and 25th piano concertos, was released in autumn 2016.
 Her recording of the Schoenberg Piano Concerto with Pierre Boulez and the Cleveland Orchestra won four awards, including the Gramophone Award for best concerto.
 Her and soprano Dorothea Röschmann’s recording of songs by Schumann and Berg won a Grammy Award in 2017.